WilsonSayresLab/PcTF_differential_expression/README.md

 7. STAR: map transcript reads to the reference genome and identify splice junctions
 8. check quality of raw BAM files
 9. Sort BAM files, to be in the same order as the reference for downstream analysis
-10. check quality of sorted BAM files
-11. Mark duplicates, duplicates will not be removed but will be marked for quality checks
+10. Mark duplicates, duplicates will not be removed but will be marked for quality checks
-12. check quality of mark duplicates BAM files
-13. Add read groups to BAM files, this done to keep the sample ids organized when creating the merged vcf file
+11. Add read groups to BAM files, this done to keep the sample ids organized when creating the merged vcf file
-14. check quality of add read group BAM files
+12. check quality of add read group BAM files
-15. Index BAM files
+13. Index BAM files
-16. Identify genes that differentially expressed
+14. Identify genes that differentially expressed
+#### Differential expression figures
+Figure 1
+Figure 2
+Figure 3
+Figure 4

 ### Publicly available packages:
 fastqc		http://www.bioinformatics.babraham.ac.uk/projects/fastqc/